| Course | Instructor |

 Course Goals

-The goal of the class is to immerse students in the Middle Ages, so that students might be able to understand and appreciate the period in all of its cultural aspects, especially those centered on the home, the community, and the geographical environment.
+The goal of the class is to immerse students in the Middle Ages, so that students might be able to understand and appreciate the period in all of its cultural aspects,

 Texts